Croatian Republic of Herzeg-Bosnia: Bosnian War

-Between 29 February and 1 March 1992 an independence referendum was held in SR Bosnia and Herzegovina.
+Between 29 February and 1 March 1992, an independence referendum was held in SR Bosnia and Herzegovina.
 The referendum question was: "Are you in favor of a sovereign and independent Bosnia-Herzegovina, a state of equal citizens and nations of Muslims, Serbs, Croats and others who live in it?"
 Independence was strongly favoured by Bosniak and Bosnian Croat voters, but the referendum was largely boycotted by Bosnian Serbs.
 The total turnout of voters was 63.6%, of which 99.7% voted for the independence of Bosnia and Herzegovina.

-On 8 April 1992 the Croatian Defence Council (HVO) was formed and was the official military of Herzeg-Bosnia.
+On 8 April 1992, the HVO was formed and was the official military of Herzeg-Bosnia.
 A sizable number of Bosniaks also joined the HVO, constituting between 20 and 30 percent of the army.
-The legal rationale for the formation of HVO was seen in the laws of Yugoslavia that allowed citizens to organize their own self-defense when their government was unable or unwilling to defend them.
+The legal rationale for the formation of HVO was seen in the laws of Yugoslavia that allowed citizens to organize their own self-defence when their government was unable or unwilling to defend them.
 Boban said that the HVO was formed because "thirteen Croatian villages in the municipality of Trebinje – including Ravno – were destroyed and the Bosnian government did nothing thereafter".

-At the beginning of the war a Croat-Bosniak alliance was formed, but over time there were notable breakdowns of it due to rising tensions and the lack of mutual trust, with each of the two sides holding separate discussions with the Serbs, and soon there were complaints from both sides against the other.
+At the beginning of the war, a Croat-Bosniak alliance was formed, but over time there were notable breakdowns of it due to rising tensions and the lack of mutual trust, with each of the two sides holding separate discussions with the Serbs, and soon there were complaints from both sides against the other.
 The designated capital of Herzeg-Bosnia, Mostar, was besieged by the JNA and later the Army of Republika Srpska (VRS) from April 1992.
 In late May, the HVO launched a counter-offensive and, after more than a month of fighting, managed to suppress the VRS forces from Mostar and the surrounding area.